24 Weird Roadside Attractions You Didn't Know Existed

 Moab, UT

 Humankind's cave-dwelling days are long gone.
-Of course, that didn't stop Albert and Gladys Christensen from carving their home into a massive sandstone structure which now serves as an unusual museum.
-While the usual home accommodations, such as a living room, are there the house also features an impressive collection of Lyle Nicol’s authentic metal sculptures and other odd things that most people wouldn't consider part of a regular home--like a petting zoo that features animals like zebras and an ostrich.
+Of course, that didn't't stop Albert and Gladys Christensen from carving their home into a massive sandstone structure which now serves as an unusual museum.
+While the usual home accommodations, such as a living room, are there the house also features an impressive collection of Lyle Nicol’s authentic metal sculptures and other odd things that most people wouldn't't consider part of a regular home--like a petting zoo that features animals like zebras and an ostrich.
 This unique structure is definitely worth a visit just for the oddity and novelty of it!
 Be sure to check out Moab's vibrant downtown shopping scene while you're there!

 Photo